Geometric approach for the identification of Hamiltonian systems of quasi-Painlev\'e type: Introduction

-Each of the six Painlev\'e equations can be written in symplectic form, with a Hamiltonian that is polynomial in its dependent variables.
+Each of the six Painlev\'e equations can be written {in Hamiltonian form}, with a Hamiltonian that is polynomial in its dependent variables.
 These were studied extensively by Okamoto in a series of four papers~\!\cite{okamoto1,okamoto2,okamoto3,okamoto4}, who also studied their B\"acklund transformations: these are discrete symmetries of the equations while acting on the parameter space $(\alpha,\beta,...)$ as affine Weyl groups.
 Furthermore, for each of the Painlev\'e equations, Okamoto~\!\cite{Okamoto1979} introduced the \textit{space of initial conditions}, assigning a geometric object to each of these equations.
 This is obtained by first extending the phase space to a compact, rational surface (such as $\mathbb{CP}^2$ or $\mathbb{CP}^1 \times \mathbb{CP}^1$), which is repeatedly \textit{blown up} at the base points, points of indeterminacy of the vector field defining the system in any coordinate chart covering this space.
 In the blow-up process, certain exceptional curves arise, forming an inaccessible divisor (in the sense of algebraic geometry) of the space.
 By studying the configuration of the irreducible components of these divisors, Sakai~\!\cite{Sakai2001} classified all differential and discrete Painlev\'e equations according to their inaccessible divisor classes, assigning to each equation a surface type and a symmetry type by which they can be identified.

 The space of initial conditions is essentially the space obtained from the initially compact surface under various cascades of blow-ups, with the inaccessible components of the exceptional divisors removed (which results in a non-compact surface).
-Using the blow-up procedure outlined above it is possible to construct a symplectic atlas for the space of initial conditions with a symplectic form in canonical form.
+Using the blow-up procedure outlined above it is possible to construct a global atlas for the space of initial conditions with a canonical $2$-form {for the regularised system free of points of indeterminacy}.
 Here, in each coordinate chart of the space, it can be achieved that the Hamiltonian is polynomial with respect to the standard symplectic form,

 where $(x,y)$ are the original variables of the system and $(u_\text{f},v_\text{f})$ the coordinates after the final blow-up in any cascade of blow-ups.
 In this way, Takano et al.~\!\cite{Takano97,Takano99} proved that for each Painlev\'e system there exists a unique global Hamiltonian structure.